henrygd/bigger-picture/readme.md

 ## Passing Item Data via Object

-If you want to track the default open / close animation, also add a property `element` that contains a node on the page.
-If you're not using the default intro animation, this is not needed.
+To control the default open / close animation, also add a property `element` to each item that contains a node on the page.
+The active item's `element` will be where the animation opens from / closes to.
+If you're not using the default scale animation, this is not needed.

 ```js
 let items = [